Spatially explicit models for inference about density in unmarked or partially marked populations: The hierarchical model

+The only distributions not specified thus far are $[\lambda_0]$ and $[\sigma]$, which should be chosen to reflect prior knowledge or lack thereof.
+Examples are presented in Section~\ref{sapp}.

-We developed two distinct MCMC implementations for this model (\ref{suppA}).
-In the first, we devised an algorithm for the model conditional on the latent variables $z_{irt}$.
-This formulation is useful for problems in which one or more individual identities are available, in which case the $z_{irt}$ are observable for those individuals.
-The unobserved $z_{irt}$ are easily updated using their full-conditional distribution which is multinomial with sample size $n_{rt}$.
-The remaining parameters are updated using Metropolis-Hastings steps (see \ref{suppA}).
-In the second formulation of the algorithm we applied the Metropolis-Hastings algorithm to the model {\it unconditional} on the $z_{irt}$ variables.
-In that case, the marginal distribution for $n_{rt}$ is precisely Eq.~\ref{eq:nagg}.
-This algorithm is slightly more convenient because it avoids having to update the $z_{irt}$ variables of which there are many.
+We developed two distinct Metropolis-within-Gibbs MCMC algorithms for this model [\citet{ChaRoy13}].
+In the first, the missing encounter data are sampled from their full conditionals, which is useful when one or more individual identities are available, in which case the encounter frequencies $\mathbf{z}_{i}$ are observable for those individuals.
+The second formulation of the algorithm is unconditional on the latent encounter frequencies.
+In that case, the marginal distribution for $n_{jk}$ is precisely equation (\ref{eqnagg}).
+This algorithm is more computationally efficient because it avoids having to update the missing $z_{ijk}$ of which there are many.
+A description of the two algorithms and the full conditionals, along with \textbf{R} code to implement the models, is presented in the supplementary material [\citet{ChaRoy13}].